IbrahimZeer/Auth-app/steps.md

 - form-err (to get Error message if something went wrong)
 ### schemas
 - index.ts (to use zod lib , help us to create Schemas like create message)
+### Create actions Directory
+- login.ts (to handle Login process , for now to validate Fields)
+- register.ts (to handle Register process , for now to validate Fields)
+### Adding register page inside app/auth
+it same as what login page do

+### adding register-form inside components/auth
+it same as what login page do

+---
+Update on Schemas Directory to be have register